Table of Contents

 Red Hat recommends to run

 memtest86+ in case DRAM defects are suspected, for example after the kernel has logged MCE events.
-See this article for information about relevant log messages.

 System vendors may have additional information about how DRAM faults affect their hardware platforms, and Red Hat customers are advised to contact them for additional information, as required.